 - Use a new, sterile, disposable needle to collect your blood.

 When donating whole blood, a needle will be placed in your arm to remove approximately one pint of your blood.
 The blood will flow through the tubing attached to the needle into a collection system.
 The process will take approximately 10 to 15 minutes.
 Your body will replace the liquid part of your blood (called plasma) in just a few hours, and the blood cells will be replaced within a few weeks.
 Whole blood donors can donate every 56 days.

 The apheresis process allows us to remove only a portion of your blood (platelets, plasma, red cells, or white blood cells).
 A needle will be placed in your arm.
 Blood will flow through the tubing attached to the needle into a system that will collect the desired component.
 The remainder of your blood will be returned to you through the same arm.
 The process will take 30 minutes to 2 hours, depending on the component(s) you are donating.

 Your body will replace the liquid part of your blood (called plasma) in just a few hours.
 The platelets and white blood cells will be replaced within 48 to 72 hours.
 If you donate red cells by automation alone, or with platelets and plasma, the red cells will be replaced within a few weeks.

-The acceptable frequency for automated donations depends on the component(s) > being collected at each donation.
-In general, the following intervals apply: > > - Platelet donation: once in a 7-day period and no more than 24 times in a > rolling calendar year > - Plasma donation: every 28 days
+The acceptable frequency for automated donations depends on the component(s) being collected at each donation.
+In general, the following intervals apply:

+- Platelet donation: once in a 7-day period and no more than 24 times in a rolling 12-month period

+- Plasma donation: every 28 days